 Join the hundreds of businesses, nonprofits, and government offices that volunteer to host our international fellows each year.

-The Professional Fellows Program (PFP) for Economic Empowerment in the Middle East and North Africa is a two-way exchange program sponsored by the U.S. Department of State and designed to promote mutual understanding, enhance leadership and professional skills, and build lasting, sustainable partnerships between mid-level emerging leaders committed to strengthening their communities through social entrepreneurship and workforce development.
+The Professional Fellows Program (PFP) for economic empowerment in the Middle East and North Africa is a two-way exchange program sponsored by the U.S. Department of State and designed to promote mutual understanding, enhance leadership and professional skills, and build lasting, sustainable partnerships between mid-level emerging leaders committed to strengthening their communities through social entrepreneurship and workforce development.
 Our program base is Washington D.C. with Fellowship placements in either Austin Texas, Detroit Michigan or Washington DC.
 The Fall 2022 program concluded in November.
 The Spring 2023 program will happen from May 1 to June 9, 2023.